mer-hybris/hadk.sailfishos.org/overview.rst

 HA build SDK where you build and work on Android code and another session using the Platform SDK where you build RPMs for the hardware adaptation.

-Setting up the Platform SDK, as well as the device-specific targets and the Ubuntu HA build chroot is described in :doc:`setupsdk`.
+Setting up the Platform SDK, as well as the device-specific build environment and the Ubuntu HA build chroot is described in :doc:`setupsdk`.

 Commands and output from the Platform SDK session are indicated using